Joseph Haslet

-Joseph Haslet (1769June 20, 1823) was an American planter and politician from Cedar Creek Village in Cedar Creek Hundred, Sussex County, Delaware.
+Joseph Haslet (1769 – June 20, 1823) was an American planter and politician from Cedar Creek Village in Cedar Creek Hundred, Sussex County, Delaware.
 He was a member of the Democratic-Republican Party, who served twice as Governor of Delaware.

 Early life and family

 Haslet was born in Milford, Delaware, son of Colonel John Haslet and Jemima Molleston Brinkle Haslet.
-Colonel John Haslet was the commander of the Delaware Regiment in the Continental Army and was killed at the Battle of Princeton in January 1777.
-Jemima Haslet died a month later "of an inflammation in the throat and lungs."
+His father was the commander of the Delaware Regiment in the Continental Army and was killed at the Battle of Princeton in January 1777.
+Jemima Haslet died a month later "of an inflammation in the throat and lungs".
 Chief Justice William Killen became guardian for the children and eventually Joseph was apprenticed to a watchmaker in Wilmington.
 After he came of age he bought a farm in Cedar Creek Hundred in Sussex County.
 He first married Mary Draper, with whom he had one child, Nathaniel.
 He later married Rachel Hickman and they had at least three children.

 Professional and political career

 Haslet ran for governor in 1804, losing to the Federalist candidate, Nathaniel Mitchell, and again in 1807, again losing to the Federalist candidate, George Truitt.
-Finally, in 1810 he squeaked out a victory against Federalist candidate Daniel Rodney and began his first term as Governor of Delaware, serving from January 15, 1811 until January 18, 1814.
+Finally, in 1810 he squeaked out a victory against Federalist candidate Daniel Rodney and began his first term as Governor of Delaware, serving from January 15, 1811, until January 18, 1814.